gfwilliams/EspruinoSerialTerminal/README.md

 * Run the Web app
 * If you've only just plugged your device in, press the refresh button
-* In the Top Left, make sure the correct serial port is chosen (usually ttyUSB0/ttyACM0 on linux)
+* In the Top Left, make sure the correct serial port is chosen (usually: Highest COM# number on Windows, tty.usbmodem/ttys000 on Mac, ttyUSB0/ttyACM0 on linux)
 * Click the 'Play' (connect) button
+* Click in the gray terminal window and start typing away!

 Features that would be nice
 ----------------------------